amenzwa/amenzwa.github.io/computing/ProgrammingParadigms.md

 Recursion is an abstraction over repetition.
 But now, we see that recursion itself is getting repetitive, the same recursive form appearing in many different algorithms.
 It tuns out that this recursive solution structure can be abstracted into a higher-order operator `foldr` (fold right).
 This operator collapses a sequence of values into a single value, starting from the right.
 This functional operator uses an externally supplied collapsing function.
 In the case of list sum, that collapsing function is the $+$ operator.
 In the case of list product, it is the $×$ operator.
 In the case of list of strings, it is the string concatenation operator.

-The list length algorithm above can be implemented in Standard ML like this.
+The list length algorithm above can be implemented in Standard ML like this:

 ```Haskell
 fun len [] = 0
   | len (x::xs) = 1 + len xs;
 ```

-The recursive structure of the `len` function can be captured using `foldr` like this.
+The recursive structure of the `len` function can be captured using `foldr` like this:

 ```Haskell
 List.foldr (fn (_, a) => 1 + a) 0 xs;